 When I grew up and the world changed.
 Coincidentally I came of age during the rise in popularity of mixed martial arts and it was around this time that I became exposed to negative opinions of the styles of traditional martial arts which I thought very highly of.
 Like many other traditional martial arts enthusiasts, I was first on the defensive.
 My arsenal of arguments contained everything from “My art is too dangerous for the ring” to “Mixed martial arts only works in one on one situations, whereas I am trained to fight multiple opponents.”

 My delusions came crashing down when I began casually sparring with young aspiring mixed martial artists and loosing badly.
 Most of these aspiring MMA athletes were not very experienced, but had gained knowledge of some fundamentals of striking and grappling, and at the time were very consistent with their training.
-I, on the other hand had been casually training stand up fighting for years, and my experience was mostly in the point sparring style of full contact martial arts.
+I, on the other hand had been casually training stand up fighting for years, and my experience was mostly in the point sparring style of semi contact martial arts.

 After constantly being taken to the ground and dominated by various members of this amature MMA group, I began to wonder whether I had wasted years of learning a method of fighting that was useless.
 Eventually I decided not to wallow in self-doubt and be humble enough to accept the fact that I still had a lot to learn, and that if I were to stand a chance against a person well versed in striking, stand up grappling, and ground fighting, then I too would have to effectively study these disciplines.
 This was the beginning of my change in perception of martial arts.